tobygrice/nes-emu/README.md

 Executable will be built as `./build/nesemu`.

-With Visual Studio on Windows, select the configuration explicitly:
+To compile on Windows, explicitly state config:

 ```powershell
 cmake --build build --config Debug -j
 cmake --build build --config Release -j
 ```

-The executable is `./build/Debug/nesemu.exe`.
-The build copies `SDL3.dll` beside the executables so they can run.
-Tests are placed in `./build/tests`, allowing the same `ctest` command below to work on Windows.
+The executable is `./build/[Debug/Release]/nesemu.exe`.
+The build copies `SDL3.dll`beside the executables so they can run.

 To run all tests: